THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 The 2020-2025 Strategic Sustainability Plan confirms the Group’s commitment to sustainable development and how environmental and social responsibility are an increasingly integral part of the business model.
 The Plan focuses on five strategic priorities: climate change and biodiversity, circular economy, responsible sourcing, valuing diversity and supporting local communities.

-were established for diversity, equity and inclusion and for obtaining the Equal Pay certification.
-The Group is also committed to support local communities with high social value projects, and to protect children and families in difficult situations from the cold.
-For details of all the targets of the Plan, see the following pages.
+The Moncler Group is also committed to supporting local communities with high social value projects, and to protect the most vulnerable children and families from the cold.

 In identifying the Plan’s strategic drivers and relative commitments, the priorities set in the 2030 Agenda for Sustainable Development (Sustainable Development Goals – SDGs) were also taken into account, thereby contributing to achieving them.
+Of the 17 macro goals described in the SDGs (such as combating inequality and fighting climate change), the Group contributes to 11 of them, either directly or through organisations with which it collaborates.

 The Sustainability Plan process